gpu-mode/discord-cluster-manager/docs/docs/creating-a-leaderboard/python-creations.md

 give leaderboard creators the option to select which GPUs they care about for their leaderboards -- for example, they may only care about NVIDIA A100 and NVIDIA H100 performance for their leaderboard.

-To create a Python leaderboard given the correct role permissions, you can run (type it out so it fills in correctly)
+To create a Python leaderboard you can run:
 <center>
 ```
-/leaderboard create {leaderboard_name: str} {deadline: str} {reference_code: .py file}
+/leaderboard create {leaderboard_name: str} {deadline: str} {task_zip: .zipped files}
 ```
 </center>

 After running this, similar to leaderboard submissions, a UI window will pop up asking which GPUs the leaderboard creator wants to allow submissions on.
-After selecting the GPUs, the leaderboard will be created, and users can submit.
-In the rest of this page, we will explain how to write a proper `reference_code.py` file to create your own leaderboards.
+In the remaining section, we detail how the unzipped `task_zip` should be structured.

 ## The Evaluation Harness
-When a user submits a Python kernel submission to your leaderboard, we use the reference code from the leaderboard and an evalulation script to check for correctness of the user kernel and measure the runtime.
-In all:
+When a user submits a reference kernel, it is launched inside of a leaderboard-specific evaluation harness, and we provide several copy-able examples of these harnesses.
+The relevant files are defined in a `task.yml`.
+Below we provide an example of the files

+* `task.yml`: A YAML config that defines which files are compiled, and which arguments are passed in each test case.
 * `eval.py` **(treated as main)**: Run user and reference kernels to check correctness, then measure runtime of user kernel if it passes correctness checks.
 * `reference_code.py`: Define input/output types, data generator, reference kernel, and correctness